-- Student Worker program a paid summer (and beyond) position for a student who has been through the KRVM Broadcast Program. - Programming: KRVM provides a wide variety of music and programming to educate and serve our community.
-Volunteer-hosted specialty shows scheduled evenings and on weekends, target diverse audiences and serve to enlighten and increase awareness in the general population. - Daytime AAA programming reflects a wide variety of artists and genres - KRVM volunteers (including on-air hosts and others who assist with a variety of off-air tasks) reflect a diverse group, representing many social and economic backgrounds. - Diversity in weekly volunteer hosted programming includes: - "Indian Time" (one of only two American Indian programs aired in Oregon) - "Rock en El Centro" hosted in Spanish - "Sounds Global" featuring world music in various languages - "Zion Train" Reggae music - "Women in Music" featuring music by and for women - "Breakfast with the Blues" seven days a week, with a mostly historical perspective on blues music and artists - In addition, all of the KRVM volunteer hosts are regularly reminded and encouraged to consider diversity and inclusion when making musical selections
+- Programming: KRVM provides a wide variety of music and programming to educate and serve our community.
+Volunteer-hosted specialty shows scheduled evenings and on weekends, target diverse audiences and serve to enlighten and increase awareness in the general population. - o Daytime AAA programming reflects a wide variety of artists and genres - KRVM volunteers (including on-air hosts and others who assist with a variety of off-air tasks) reflect a diverse group, representing many social and economic backgrounds. - Diversity in weekly volunteer hosted programming includes: - "Indian Time" (one of only two American Indian programs aired in Oregon) - "Rock en El Centro" hosted in Spanish - "Sounds Global" featuring world music in various languages - "Zion Train" Reggae music - "Women in Music" featuring music by and for women - "Breakfast with the Blues" seven days a week, with a mostly historical perspective on blues music and artists - In addition, all of the KRVM volunteer hosts are regularly reminded and encouraged to consider diversity and inclusion when making musical selections